rnc/exploder/README.md

 ##### `public Exploder useTemporaryDirectory () throws InternalException`

 This will configure the current instance to use a temporary directory to copy the target File to prior to unpacking.
 This is useful if running the `ExploderFileProcessor` on an archive.
-This WILL delete the temporary directory on completion.
+It WILL delete the temporary directory on completion.

 ##### `public Exploder useWorkingDirectory( File workingDirectory )`